bradsk88/LionEyes/README.md

 LionEyes
 ========

+### I have discontinued development on this project

 A simple android application / arduino device used together to determine the current location of the elevators at my apartment building.

 The Plan: